TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 2/Ephesians 2.1.md

 ---

-And you [did he make alive], when ye were dead through your trespasses and sins,
+You were made alive when you were dead in transgressions and sins,